FIFA: Indictments and arrests

 Fourteen FIFA officials and marketing executives were indicted by the United States Department of Justice in May 2015.
 The officials were arrested in Switzerland and are in the process of extradition to the US.
 Specific charges (brought under the RICO act) include wire fraud, racketeering, and money laundering.

 "Swiss authorities say they have also opened a separate criminal investigation into FIFA's operations pertaining to the 2018 and 2022 World Cup bids".

-FIFA's top officials were arrested at a hotel in Switzerland on suspicion of receiving bribes totaling $100m (£65m).
+FIFA's top officials were arrested at a hotel in Switzerland on suspicion of receiving bribes totalling $100m (£65m).
 The US Department of Justice stated that nine FIFA officials and four executives of sports management companies were arrested and accused of over $150m in bribes.
 The UK Shadow Home Secretary and Labour Member of Parliament, Andy Burnham, stated in May 2015 that England should boycott the 2018 World Cup against corruption in FIFA and military aggression by Russia.